garrettsutula/aws-solutions-architect-associate-notes/notes/autoscaling.md

 Using AWS Auto-Scaling (different than EC2 Auto-Scaling) to scale resources across multiple services.
 Combines predictive and dynamtic scaling (proactive and reactive) to scale your Amazon EC2 capacity faster.

 [AWS Autoscaling FAQ](https://aws.amazon.com/autoscaling/faqs/)

+## Attaching An Existing Instance to an Autoscaling Group
+To attach an existing instance to an autoscaling group it must meet the following criteria:
+- The instance is in the running state.
+- The AMI used to launch the instance must still exist.
+- The instance is not a member of another Auto Scaling group.
+- The instance is launched into one of the Availability Zones defined in your Auto Scaling group.
+- If the Auto Scaling group has an attached load balancer, the instance and the load balancer must both be in EC2-Classic or the same VPC.
+If the Auto Scaling group has an attached target group, the instance and the load balancer must both be in the same VPC.